 There’s also the upscale Lanier Islands Resort, which offers a variety of lodging options, plenty of lakeside amenities, and one of our favorite North Georgia Christmas events.

 (835 acres in Rabun County GA)

-Lake Rabun is one of six lakes managed by the Georgia Power Company, which were created to generate hydroelectric energy for Atlanta.
+Lake Rabun is one of six lakes in Georgia managed by the Georgia Power Company, which were created to generate hydroelectric energy for Atlanta.

-Today it’s known for being the perfect place for day trips from Atlanta, as it’s located just 90 miles from the heart of the city and offers plenty of outdoor activities.
+Today it’s known as a perfect place for day trips from Atlanta GA, as it’s located just 90 miles from the heart of the city and offers plenty of outdoor activities.

 The Lake Rabun Beach Recreation Area is a popular spot, with 80 tent and trailer campsites, gorgeous picnic area, access to the public beach, and a boat ramp for easy water access.

 At the Lake Rabun Beach campground, the 1.75-mile Angel Falls Trail follows Joe Creek upstream, reaching the stunning Panther Falls at just under .6 miles and Angel Falls shortly after.

 On the south side of the lake, the Minnehaha Falls Trail is even shorter and more impressive.